 If you're trying to get some work done in a dark room, the backlight on a Mac's keyboard can be a godsend.
 With each key lit up softly you can see which one is which and there's no need to be a graduate of the Mavis Beacon touch-typing school to compose a quick email.

-That being said, it's not always appropriate to have your keys illuminated, especially if your battery is low, so being able to disable the backlight feature can be useful.
+That being said, it's not always appropriate to have your keys illuminated, especially if your battery is low, or you are watching something on the screen and don't want the distraction of the keyboard, or if you are running an update overnight and you don't want the keyboard light showing up.
+In those scenarios being able to disable the keyboard backlight can be useful.
 Here's our quick guide to doing exactly that.

 Using the backlight controls on the keyboard

 If you're not looking to permanently turn off the backlight, then the obvious first place to go is the dedicated brightness keys on your Mac.
 Now, we're sure you've already done this, but just for a sense of completeness we thought it worth mentioning.